KiandaBPM/docs/content/docs/platform/pages/link.md

      - **Note - Dashboard page security**: When a dashboard page is first created, the users(s)/group(s) who will be able to view the dashboard are selected in the '**Visible to**' option in the **Create dashboard page** dialog box (see Step 3 in [How to create a Dashboard page](/docs/platform/pages#how-to-create-a-dashboard-page)).

        You can also edit or update this setting at any point to change who has permission to view a particular dashboard page.
 This higher dashboard-level security setting will take precedence over the security settings ('Visible to') that are applied to the *individual widgets* within the dashboard.

+       See [Dashboard security](/docs/security/process-level-security#dashboard-security) and [Widget security](/docs/process-level-security#widget-security) for more information.

    - **Layout container** - This option will only display if you have already created layout containers for your Dashboard page.
 Here, you can select which layout container you want your new **Link widget** to be placed in.